 Top 5 Jig Trailers

-Jigs can be fished many different ways.
+There are many ways to fish a jig.
 So it makes sense that you would use certain types of trailers for certain styles of fishing.
 There are many factors to consider when picking the best jig trailer.
 Things like water clarity, type of vegetation, water depth, cloud cover, etc all play a role.

 So let’s break down the different types of jig trailers, and when and why to use them.